Jose Montemayor Jr.: Political candidacies

-2007 congressional run
+Local

-He ran as a representative for Pampanga's 2nd congressional district in the 2007 Philippine House of Representatives elections under the Liberal Party.
-He opposed Mikey Arroyo.
-According to the GMA Network, he waged a "lonely battle" against Arroyo, riding in a vehicle without any campaign banners.
-Arroyo stated that he was "practically unopposed".
-A survey showed that four percent of voters voted for Montemayor.
-According to a newspaper, he was likely to vote for the impeachment of Gloria Macapagal Arroyo.
+During the 2001 gubernatorial elections, Montemayor ran for the Pampanga governorship as an independent candidate, competing for the votes with fellow candidates Lito Lapid of Lakas-NUCD, Ananias Canlas Jr. of Buklod Capampangan, and Marcelino Manalansan of Pwersa ng Masang Pilipino.
+He ran as a representative for Pampanga's 2nd congressional district in the 2007 Philippine House of Representatives elections under the Liberal Party, running against incumbent Mikey Arroyo.
+According to Aries Rulfo and Emily Green of GMA Network, he waged a "lonely battle" against Arroyo, riding in a vehicle without any campaign banners accompanied by six supporters.
+His campaign manager was a Protestant pastor.
+Rulfo and Green said that "residents politely welcome him with a smile, but one could sense they are wondering who that man who just offered a handshake was."
+Arroyo stated that he was "practically unopposed," while a survey showed that four percent of voters would vote for Montemayor.
+According to the Philippine Center for Investigative Journalism, he was likely to vote for the impeachment of Gloria Macapagal Arroyo.
 Montemayor lost with 10,490 votes.

-2013 gubernatorial run

-Montemayor once again run for Pampanga governor, this time facing Lilia Pineda of Kambilan, Eddie Panlilio of the Liberal Party, and fellow independent candidate Joe Ocampo.
-Montemayor placed third, garnering 6,262 votes.
+In 2013, Montemayor once again ran for Pampanga governor independently, this time facing Lilia Pineda of Kambilan, Eddie Panlilio of the Liberal Party, and independent candidate Joe Ocampo.
+Montemayor placed third, garnering 5,431 votes.